Junkhouse: History

 Junkhouse released their final album, Fuzz, which was primarily written by Wilson and Cripps.
 Although the band stayed with Sony, they were moved from Epic Records onto Columbia Records for the album.
-Both singles off of the album, "Pearly White" and "Shine", had reached the top 10 of RPM's Alternative 30 chart.
+Both singles off of the album, "Pearly White" and "Shine", reached the top 10 of RPM's Alternative 30 chart.
 Following Fuzz, the band members went their separate ways.
 A compilation, Rounders: The Best of Junkhouse, was released in 2002 by Sony.
 Although no longer recording, the band performed together occasionally.
-They played on a bill with Finger Eleven at a tsunami benefit in Hamilton on February 2, 2005. and reunited on November 7, 2009 to celebrate its 20th anniversary with a concert at Toronto's Horseshoe Tavern.
+They played on a bill with Finger Eleven at a tsunami benefit in Hamilton on February 2, 2005, and reunited on November 7, 2009, to celebrate its 20th anniversary with a concert at Toronto's Horseshoe Tavern.

 Tom Wilson released two solo albums, Planet Love in 2001 and Dog Years in 2006.
 He has collaborated with Stephen Fearing and Colin Linden in the supergroup Blackie and the Rodeo Kings, in which Russ Wilson also guested on their 2006 album Let's Frolic.
-Tom Wilson, along with Ray Farrugia, had also formed the band Lee Harvey Osmond in 2009.
+Tom Wilson, along with Ray Farrugia, also formed the band Lee Harvey Osmond in 2009.
 Colin Cripps became involved in numerous bands such as C and C Surf Factory and Blue Rodeo.

 Dan Achen owned Catherine North Studio in Hamilton.
 Several internationally known artists have recorded at Catherine North over the past 10 years, including Achen's niece Feist.
 At a 2008 concert at Hamilton Place, the Grammy-nominated singer held up her favorite red guitar and proudly announced that it was a gift from "Uncle Dan".
 In 2008, Achen co-produced the Juno-winning album Bring Me Your Love, a solo project by Dallas Green of the platinum-selling rock band Alexisonfire.

 Dan Achen died on March 15, 2010, of a heart attack while playing hockey.
 His funeral was attended by friends and family, including his former bandmates in Junkhouse.
 On March 20, 2010, Ron McLean profiled Dan Achen and Junkhouse with a segment prior to the Leafs-Canadiens game on Hockey Night in Canada.

+Russ Wilson died at home on March 13, 2024, at age 62.